ammont/hsbc-globaliris-integration/README.md

 	$payment->authorize(); // the return array will also include the AVS check result

-Implementing the remote payment gateway with 3D SEcure support need a little more work, here is how you would do it:
+Implementing the remote payment gateway with 3D Secure support needs a little more work, here is how you would do it:

-for 3D secure we have a redirect to the issuing bank for checking the password, so we need to have 2 steps, a step for code that redirects the user to the bank and another step for returning the user from the bank and completing the payment, there is functional sample payment gateway implemented in process.php and return.php files which you can take a look at. first lets take a look at the first step:
+for 3D secure we have a redirect to the issuing bank for checking the password, so we need to have 2 steps, a step for code that redirects the user to the bank and another step for returning the user from the bank and completing the payment, there is a functional sample payment gateway implemented in process.php and return.php files which you can take a look at. first lets take a look at the first step:

 	$payment = new RemotePayment;